dynaroars/igen/README.md

 ## Setup ##

-The source code of iGen is released under the BSD license and can be downloaded using the command "hg clone https://nguyenthanhvuh@bitbucket.org/nguyenthanhvuh/igen/"
+The source code of iGen is released under the BSD license and can be downloaded using the command "hg clone https://nguyenthanhvuh@bitbucket.org/nguyenthanhvuh/igen/" and "hg clone https://nguyenthanhvuh@bitbucket.org/nguyenthanhvuh/common_python/"

 iGen uses Python.
 Some operations, e.g., verifying candidate interactions, require a recent SMT solver.